jpasqua/VisibleTesla/README.md

 		jfxtras
 		jexcelapi
 		google-guava
+		appbundler-1.0.jar	-- Optional if you want to create Mac OS X bundled application

 The Tesla/VisibleTesla directory corrsponds to this github project (VisibleTesla.git).
 The TeslaClient directory corresponds to a companion project which is the Tesla REST API implementation.
 That project can be found here:
 [TeslaClient](https://github.com/jpasqua/TeslaClient.git)